Leon-Kolb/Startle-Response-Analysis/Protocol.md

 ### Oh my god it escaped!
 Don't panic.
 The mouse may be faster and more agile than you, but (hopefully) it is not smarter.
 Stay calm, and attempt to scoop it up again as done before.
-It will likely move towards something it perceives as cover - a pile of cables, a dark corner, a bag or jacket, etc. Simply check all of these spots until you find it, and avoid loud noises or rash movements to not scare it further.
+It will likely move towards something it perceives as cover - a pile of cables, a dark corner, a bag or jacket, etc. Carefully check all of these spots until you find it, and avoid loud noises or rash movements to not scare it further.

 ### Recording Software Error